JoshBarrette/hitsounds/README.md

 ### TODO

 -   Admin page
+    -   Sorting for each of the dashboard tabs.
+    -   Add new delete button and route.
+    -   Add popups for viewing an uploader's information (sounds uploaded and any information that we can get from Clerk).
+    -   Add button for banning users.
--   Add history for recently played sounds
+-   Add history for recently played sounds.
+-   Possibly add username to the db from Clerk.